Alexander Haslam

-S. Alexander (Alex) Haslam AM (born 1962) is a professor of psychology and ARC Australian Laureate Fellow in the School of Psychology at the University of Queensland.
+Stephen Alexander "Alex" Haslam AM (born 1962) is a professor of psychology and ARC Australian Laureate Fellow in the School of Psychology at the University of Queensland.

 His research focuses on areas of social psychology, organisational psychology and health psychology, exploring issues of stereotyping and prejudice, tyranny and resistance, leadership and power, stress and well-being.
 This work is informed by, and has contributed to the development of, theory and ideas relating to the social identity approach.

 Career

 Haslam grew up in Elsenham, Essex and completed his secondary education at Felsted School.
 He holds a Master of Arts (MA) degree from the University of St Andrews and a PhD from Macquarie University (Sydney).
 His doctoral work at Macquarie was supervised by John Turner (psychologist) and funded by a Commonwealth Scholarship.
-This was preceded by a year as a Robert T Jones scholar at Emory University (Atlanta).
+This was preceded by a year as a Robert T. Jones Scholar at Emory University (Atlanta).
 Prior to his current appointment at the University of Queensland, Haslam worked at the Australian National University (Canberra) (1991–2001) and the University of Exeter (2001–2012).

 Haslam is a recipient of the European Association of Social Psychology's Kurt Lewin Medal (2005), the British Psychology Society's Presidents' Award for distinguished contributions to psychological knowledge (2016), the International Society of Political Psychology's Nevitt Sanford Award for distinguished contribution to political psychology (2017), and the Australian Psychological Society's Award for distinguished contribution to psychological science (2018).
 In 2009 he was granted the British Psychological Society's Award for Excellence in the Teaching of Psychology, and a National Teaching Fellowship from the Higher Education Academy.
 He was an Associate Editor of the British Journal of Social Psychology from 1999 to 2001 and Editor-in-Chief of the European Journal of Social Psychology from 2001 to 2005, and President of the psychology section of the British Science Association from 2009 to 2010.
 He is currently an Associate Editor of Leadership Quarterly (from 2017).

 Key research projects

-The BBC Prison Study
+BBC Prison Study

-In 2001, Haslam collaborated with Steve Reicher (University of St Andrews) on the BBC television programme The Experiment (which became known as the "BBC Prison Study").
+In 2001, Haslam collaborated with Steve Reicher (University of St Andrews) on the BBC television programme The Experiment,which became known as the "BBC Prison Study".
 This examined the behaviour of a group of individuals within a simulated prison environment, returning to issues raised by the Stanford Prison Experiment (SPE).
 Amongst other things, the study's findings challenged the role account of tyranny associated with the SPE as well as broader ideas surrounding the "banality of evil".
 The core insight from the study was that tyranny results from the engaged followership of subordinates rather than blind conformity to roles or rules.
 Recent work has also demonstrated that the same analysis can explain the behaviour of participants in Milgram's Obedience to Authority experiments.